 BNP Paribas Issuance B.V. (the Company) was incorporated on 10 November 1989 under the law of the Netherlands.
-On 24 May 2017 the articles of association have been updated and the name of the Company has changed from BNP Paribas Arbitrage Issuance B.V. to BNP Paribas Issuance B.V.

 The principal objectives of the Company are to issue securities, such as warrants, certificates, private placements, notes, to enter into related OTC agreements and to issue and acquire financial instruments of any nature for account of various entities of the BNP Paribas group.